 • When will I find out whether my proposal has been accepted?

-Proposals are generally reviewed and responded to by the middle of June.
+Proposals are generally reviewed and responded to about two weeks after CFP's ends.

 • Can I request the day/time of my session?

 Yes.
 We will make every effort to accommodate your scheduling requests.

 • How much time do I have to present?